MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: The MuCo Model

 Suppose that a microdata table $T$ consists of $d$ QI attributes, denoted as $A^{QI}_1, A^{QI}_2, \cdots, A^{QI}_d$, and a sensitive attribute, denoted as $A^{SA}$.
 Each attribute can be either categorical or continuous, and $D[A]$ represents the domain of attribute $A$.
-Let $A^{QI}_{set}$ denote the set of all the QI attributes.
-For any tuple $t \in T$, $t[A]$ represents $t$'s value on attribute $A$.
+For any tuple $t \in T$, $t[A]$ represents the value of $t$ on attribute $A$.